 Uses two adjacent walls, typically with the bench on one wall and taller cabinets on the other.
 This layout is efficient for corner mudroom spaces and provides more total storage than a single wall.
 The corner where the two walls meet can hold a tall, narrow cabinet for brooms, umbrellas, or long items.

-The U-Shaped Layout
+The U-Shaped Layout for Maximum Storage

 Wraps cabinets around three walls, offering maximum storage for larger mudrooms.
 A U-shaped layout can accommodate separate zones for each family member, a pet station, and a utility section.
 This is the ideal setup for families of four or more who need the mudroom to handle significant daily traffic.